atlc/bham-event-scraper/README.md

-# What's Happening in Birmingham Soon
+# What's Upcoming in Birmingham

 ## Music